 Saturday.
 We leave early to start our walk, ascending Bow Fell, Esk Pike, Great End, Broad Crag, I’ll Crag, Scafell Pike, Great Gable, Green Gable and Base Brown.

 We descend to finish in Seathwaite before going back to the youth hostel for the evening meal and relaxation.

-Sunday We go in the minibus on an early start again now to the other side of the lakes to ascend Red Screes, Dove Crag, Hart Crag, Fairfield, Seat Sandal, Dollywaggon Pike, Nethermost Pike, Helvellyn, Lower Man, Brown Cove Crags, Whiteside, Raise, Stybarrow Dodd, Watson’s Dodd, Great Dodd.
+Sunday.
+We travel again by mini-bus to the other side of the lakes to ascend Red Screes, Dove Crag, Hart Crag, Fairfield, Seat Sandal, Dollywaggon Pike, Nethermost Pike, Helvellyn, Lower Man, Brown Cove Crags, Whiteside, Raise, Stybarrow Dodd, Watson’s Dodd, Great Dodd.

 There will be a presentation of certificates at the end as we celebrate your achievement!

 Duration : 3 Days.
 Friday 6pm we meet at Penrith to Sunday 6-8pm finish

 Grade : Tough

 Other group dates can be arranged